michael-franke/CompPrag-2019/docs/02_homework.md

 #### Exercise 3:

 Extend the modeling in the final code box in the new (hidden!) [chapter on lexical uncertainty](http://www.problang.org/chapters/08-lexical-uncertainty_hidden.html) to cover the case where three individuals are salient: Anne, Bob and Carol.
 (To so this you need to add possible worlds, extend the set of utterances, and knowledge states, and update the semantic meaning function and refinements.)
+The complete set of relevant utterances $$U$$ is isomorphic to the set of all belief states, in the sense that if `[A, AB, AC]` is a belief state, we will include the utterances "Anne or Anne and Bob or Anne and Carol".
+(This means that there are 127 utterances; you can write all of these (and their semantics) by hand; but you should also seriously consider writing more efficient code.)
 Which utterances are most interesting to test (i.e., which utterances would a normal RSA model (without lexical uncertainty or local enrichment choice) have problems with)?
 Do you find the predictions plausible (for at least some parameter values)?
 Answer in at most ten short sentences.